BlueGranite/TrainR/Labs/R-Server-Lab.md

   coord_fixed(ratio = .9)
 ```

-We can see from the above plot that a cab ride costs the more on a weekend than a weekday if it's taken between 5AM and 10PM, and vice versa from 10PM to 5AM.
+We can see from the above plot that a cab ride costs more on a weekend than a weekday if it's taken between 5AM and 10PM, and vice versa from 10PM to 5AM.
 The plot also suggests that passengers tip slightly more on weekdays and especially right after office hours.
 The question of tipping should be more closely looked at, especially since the percentage people tip is affected by whether people use cash or card, which so far we've ignored.

 ## Predicting tip amount